JeffGiroux/f5_terraform/GCP/Standalone/README.md

 ## Prerequisites

 - **Important**: When you configure the admin password for the BIG-IP VE in the template, you cannot use the character **#**.
 Additionally, there are a number of other special characters that you should avoid using for F5 product user accounts.
 See [K2873](https://support.f5.com/csp/article/K2873) for details.
-- This template requires a service principal for backend pool service discovery. **Important**: you MUST have "OWNER" priviledge on the SP in order to assign role to the resources in your subscription.
-See the [Service Principal Setup section](#service-principal-authentication) for details, including required permissions.
+- This template requires a service account for backend pool service discovery. **Important**: you MUST have "compute-ro" for service discovery.
-- This deployment will be using the Terraform Googlerm provider to build out all the neccessary Google objects.
-Therefore, Google gcloud (and svc json...fix later) is required.
-For installation, please follow this [Google gcloud link](https://cloud.google.com/sdk/install)
+- This deployment will be using the Terraform Google provider to build out all the neccessary Google objects.
+You must have "Editor" on the service account in order to create resources in your project with Terraform.
+See the [Terraform Google Provider "Adding Credentials"](https://www.terraform.io/docs/providers/google/guides/getting_started.html#adding-credentials) for details.
+Also, review the [available Google GCP permission scopes](https://cloud.google.com/sdk/gcloud/reference/alpha/compute/instances/set-scopes#--scopes) too.

 ## Important Configuration Notes

 - Variables are configured in variables.tf
 - Sensitive variables like Google SSH keys are configured in terraform.tfvars
-  - Note: Passwords and secrets will be moved to Google Key Vault in the future
+  - Note: Passwords and secrets will be moved to [Google Cloud Key Management Service (KMS)](https://cloud.google.com/kms) in the future
 - This template uses Declarative Onboarding (DO) and Application Services 3 (AS3) packages for the initial configuration.
 As part of the onboarding script, it will download the RPMs automatically.
 See the [AS3 documentation](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/) and [DO documentation](https://clouddocs.f5.com/products/extensions/f5-declarative-onboarding/latest/) for details on how to use AS3 and Declarative Onboarding on your BIG-IP VE(s).
 The [Telemetry Streaming](https://clouddocs.f5.com/products/extensions/f5-telemetry-streaming/latest/) extension is also downloaded and can be configured to point to Google Cloud Monitoring (old name StackDriver).
 - Files
   - appserver.tf - resources for backend web server running DVWA